dankor33/StealerInfo/README.md

 # Stealer Info
 ## Lists of Stealers
-If you have any make a issue or a pull request
+If you have any more or something is not true make a issue or a pull request
 - ### Stealers That Are Decent
   - [Trap-Stealer](https://github.com/TheCuteOwl/Trap-Stealer)
 - ### Stealers That Are Skidded